-3. THIS PROPOSAL INVOLVES: ( Please check all that apply) Courses in other colleges Courses in proposer's college that are frequently taken by students in other colleges ☐ Flags Course in the core curriculum Change in course sequencing for an existing program Courses that have to be added to the inventory Change in admission requirements (external or internal) Requirements not explicit in the catalog language (e.g., lists of acceptable courses maintained by department office)
+3. THIS PROPOSAL INVOLVES: (Please check all that apply)

+Courses in other colleges Courses in proposer's college that are frequently taken by students in other colleges ☐ Flags Course in the core curriculum Change in admission requirements (external or internal) Change in course sequencing for an existing program Requirements not explicit in the catalog language (e.g., lists of acceptable courses maintained by department office) Courses that have to be added to the inventory a.
+Does this proposal impact other colleges/schools?
+If yes, then how would you do so?
+Yes 🗌 No 🖂